andermatt64/dotfiles/README.md

 # dotfiles (February 2024)
-Modern dotfiles configuration that documents and sets up my optimal development setup for MacOS and Linux.
+Modern dotfiles configuration that documents and sets up my optimal development setup for MacOS and Linux (with specific focus on immutable distros such as Fedora Atomic series and SteamOS).

 ## Overview
 The main rationale behind moving to a Nix-based approach: